drewc830/weather-station/README.md

 ## Power Management

 The weather station is powered by a single 18650 lithium-ion cell.
-The battery supplies an MT3608 boost converter, which provides the regulated supply used by the weather station electronics.
+The battery voltage is boosted by an MT3608 boost converter, which provides the regulated supply used by the weather station electronics.

 Because continuous operation of the ESP32 and Wi-Fi radio would result in unnecessarily high power consumption, the firmware uses the ESP32's deep-sleep mode between measurements.